How do you Plan a Project?

 The most important phase is always the ‘definition and planning’ phase.

-The start and/or completion of each stage should align to major points of commitment within the life-cycle, e.g. the solution strategy or design.
+The start and/or completion of each stage should align with major points of commitment within the life cycle, e.g. the solution strategy or design.

 These ‘event’ points also give us the opportunity to exercise Governance, well before the deliverable is produced (and the budget starts to be spent).

 Define and then plan the project

 To plan all work successfully we must do three major things (later we discuss each step in more detail):

 - define and capture: the need, objectives, benefits and outcomes; delivery strategy; all strategic decisions regarding the solution (to the need), make or buy and then, once we have validated these decisions with the appropriate stakeholders;